AMosesM/my-hue-lights/README.md

 - **Single Shortcut Light Switch Per Room:**<br>
 I don’t want two shortcuts for on AND off.
 I want a single shortcut, so that it takes up less space in my Shortcuts widget on the Today View.
 (Did anyone know that it’s called the Today View? …)
 - **Needs to be accessible without having to unlock the iPhone:**<br>
 There are apps that let you run shortcuts from the new iOS 16 lock screen widgets.
 The problem with these is that they open the shortcuts app to run the shortcut.
 That’s why I’m opting to use the shortcuts widget on the Today View.
-That way the switches are single swipe away.
+That way the switches are a single swipe away.
 - **The shortcut needs to complete fast:**<br>
 My goal is to try and at least match the Philips Hue App’s shortcut actions’ times for simple on/off commands.
 Using [Method 2](#method2) on a Raspberry Pi 4 it is sometimes faster.
-Using [Method 2](#method2) on am Ubuntu VM it is consistently faster than [Method 1](#method1).
+Using [Method 2](#method2) on an Ubuntu VM it is consistently faster than [Method 1](#method1).

 ## Usage